jacobdensford/jacobdensford.com/fell/playing-the-game.md

 If a spell is aimed at an unwilling target, they may force a contest to reduce its effects.

-It takes a week and components worth 100 coin to learn a new spell.
+It takes a month and components worth 1,000 coin to learn a new spell.
 You can know a number of spells equal to your Will.

-## Bulky
+## Item Slots

-**Bulky** items generally require two hands to carry or wield.
-You can carry as many regular items as makes sense, but you can only carry one half your Weight bulky items.
-When carrying more, you have disadvantage.
-You can never carry more than your Weight.
-Every 400 coin worth of coins and treasure counts as a bulky item.
+You have twice your Weight in **item slots**.
+When carrying more, you have dissadvantage.
+You can never carry more than double your slots.
+Smaller items can be bundled together.
+Every hundred coins-worth of treasure and coins fills one slot. **Bulky** items fill two slots and generally require two hands to carry or wield.

+## Luck

+When the way in which the world reacts to you is uncertain, the referee will roll a **luck die**—usually a d6.
+Higher is better.
+Lower is worse.

+A luck die may be rolled...

+- When you stop to rest in a dangerous location
+- If you make a loud noise in a dungeon
+- At the start of each exploration and travel round
+- To see if a trap is triggered

 ## Detachments